sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-errors/README.md

 })
 ```

-These will be caught by your error handler middleware.
-If the error comes back from an async operation (like `fs.readFile`), you'll want to use the `next` parameter instead:
+These will be caught by `app`'s next error handler middleware.
+If the error comes back from an async operation like `fs.readFile`, you'll want to use the `next` parameter instead:

 ```js
 app.get("/message", (request, response, next) => {